 ** - less than 0.5%.

-1. lacustrine and glaciolacustrine, moderately paludified plains dominated by spruce habitats (N 2, light blue);
+Name of the geographical landscape type (number and colour in the maps): 1. lacustrine and glaciolacustrine, moderately paludified plains dominated by spruce habitats (N 2, light blue);

 2. lacustrine and glaciolacustrine, heavily paludified plains dominated by pine habitats (N3, light yellow);